Vicg853/obsidian-md-storage/Algebra 1&2 - L1/Bool/Intro.md

 $$P =  1+1 \implies P = False$$

-In this document, you may find some basic operators and symbols used in boolean logic and you can find more advanced properties and things in the following ones: [[Algebra - L1/Bool/Properties|some properties to keep in mind]], some [[Vocab|vocab]] used here
+In this document, you may find some basic operators and symbols used in boolean logic and you can find more advanced properties and things in the following ones: [[Properties|some properties to keep in mind]], some [[Vocab|vocab]] used here

 #### Negation
 We can also negate boolean statements, we often use $\lnot$ symbol as a notation for it, e.g.: $\lnot P$.